A unified study of the production of all identified hadrons over wide ranges of transverse momenta at LHC: Transverse Momentum Distributions of Hadrons

 where $g_p'=B(\alpha+2, \beta+2)B(\alpha+2, \alpha+\beta+4)$, $\alpha$ and $\beta$ being given after Eq.\ (\ref{38}), and

 where $\mathcal{S}^{qq}$ in Eq.\ (\ref{67}) is

-Equations (\ref{66})-(\ref{68}) correspond to Fig.\ 8(a)-(c).
-For 2-jet contributions in Fig.\ 8(d) and (e) we have
+Equations (\ref{66})-(\ref{68}) correspond to Fig.\ 6(a)-(c).
+For 2-jet contributions in Fig.\ 6(d) and (e) we have

-The above equations describe the production of pion and proton in the recombination model for hadronization at the final stage of the nuclear collision process where the medium density is low.
-Since thermal partons represent the properties of the bulk medium at hadronization irrespective of the initiating system, we use for the normalization factor $C$ and inverse slope $T$ in Eq.\ (\ref{35}) the same values as at RHIC \cite{hy1}

-To justify the use of these values for collisions at LHC, we recall first that in our treatment of hadronization the thermal distributions ${\mathcal T}(p_1)$ is not what can be derived from hydro studies.
-At RHIC it is determined by fitting the pion distribution at $p_T<2$ GeV/c.
-Using Eqs.\ (\ref{35}) and (\ref{37}) in (\ref{31}) one obtains (\ref{61}) for TT recombination only, which yields the values of $C$ and $T$ in Eq.\ (\ref{612}) in order to reproduce the pion data at low $p_T$ \cite{hy1}, as can be seen in Fig.\ 17 in Appendix A below.
-As mentioned earlier in Sec.\ III, the thermal partons include the soft partons generated by hard and semihard partons as they traverse the medium and have thermalized with the bulk partons by the end of the deconfined phase.
-When those thermal partons are dilute enough and be ready for confinement through recombination, their local properties are no longer sensitive to the collisional system in which the medium is created initially.
-The concept is consistent with the notion of universal hadrosynthesis where statistical study of hadron ratios has found universality independent of collision energy, analogous to water vapor condensing at 100$^{\circ}$C independent of how hot it has previously been. $C$ and $T$ are local measures that carry no information of the global properties, such as rapidity range and overall multiplicities, which depend on the collision energy.
-The \dis s we study are at mid-rapidity, so the increase of total multiplicity due largely to the broadening of the rapidity plateau is not of concern here.
-Our interest is in the increase of $\left.dN/d\eta\right|_{\eta\sim 0}$ which we claim is related to the increase of ${\cal S}^q(p_2)$ by demonstrating that the observed spectra can be reproduced in the RM.
-The thermal \dis\ ${\cal T}(p_1)$ was determined at RHIC for low $p_1$ where ${\mathcal S}(p_2)$ is negligible; that same ${\cal T}(p_1)$ is now used at LHC.
-In Appendix B it is shown that the use of any values of $C$ and $T$ different from Eq.\ (\ref{612}) fails to reproduce the data at all $p_T$.
-We remark, parenthetically, that the value of $C$ above corresponds very well to the formula in Ref.\ \cite{hz2} that gives the centrality dependence
+The combination of all the equations (\ref{61})-(\ref{611}) collectively describe the production of pion and proton in the recombination model for hadronization at the final stage of the nuclear collision process where the medium density is low.
+As mentioned earlier in Sec.\ III, the thermal partons include the soft partons generated by hard and semihard partons as they traverse the medium and are assumed to have the thermal distribution described by Eq.\ (\ref{35}) at the end of the deconfined phase.
+When those thermal partons are dilute enough and are ready for confinement through recombination, their local hadronization process is not sensitive to the collisional system in which the medium is created initially.
+The concept is consistent with the notion of universal hadrosynthesis where statistical study of hadron ratios has found universality independent of collision energy, analogous to water vapor condensing at 100$^{\circ}$C independent of how hot it has previously been.
+Local process carries no information of the global properties, such as rapidity range and overall multiplicities, which depend on the collision energy.
+The \dis s we study are at mid-rapidity, so the increase of total multiplicity with energy that is due largely to the broadening of the rapidity plateau is not of concern here.
+Our interest is in the increase of $\left.dN/d\eta\right|_{\eta\sim 0}$ at LHC relative to RHIC, which we claim is related to the increase of $T$ and ${\cal S}^q(p_2)$ by demonstrating that the observed spectra at LHC can be reproduced in the RM.